Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 "Noise is unwanted and/or harmful sound, first recognized as a public health hazard in 1968.
 Chronic noise, even at low levels, can cause annoyance, sleep disruption and stress that contribute to cardiovascular disease, cerebrovascular disease, metabolic disturbances, exacerbation of psychological disorders and premature mortality.
 Noise interferes with cognition, and learning, contributes to behavior problems, and reduces achievement and productivity".
 (Source: American Public Health Association, apha.org)

-2. What is this webpage all about?
+3. What is this webpage all about?

-The data is displayed in real time on a Noise Heat Map and provides transparency on what areas are impacted by the amphitheater noise and the level of annoyance.
+The data is displayed in real time on a Noise Heat Map and provides transparency on areas impacted by the amphitheater noise and the level of annoyance.
 This webpage is a free tool that can be used by everyone with the ultimate goal being the elimination of noise nuisance coming from the Ford amphitheater.

-3. Who created this webpage?
+4. Who created this webpage?

-4. How can I contact the website?
+5. How can I contact the website?

-5. Can I delete a noise report that I submitted?
+6. Can I delete a noise report that I submitted?

-6. Can I edit or change my noise report after submitting the form?
+7. Can I edit or change my noise report after submitting the form?

 Yes.
 To edit a noise report, first delete the existing noise report using the DELETE form provided on this page and then submit a new noise report at the same Lat/Long coordinates that will replace your old report.

-7. Can I submit more than one noise report for the same location?
+8. Can I submit more than one noise report for the same location?

-If you want to submit separate noise reports for each date or concert, check out our LIVE Noise Map feature where you can post a "LIVE" noise report between 7pm and Midnight on any day and look up noise reports for any date.
+If you want to submit separate noise reports for each date or concert, you can also check out our LIVE Noise Map feature where you can post a "LIVE" noise report between 7pm and Midnight on any day and look up noise reports for any date.
 Noise reports submitted for the LIVE Noise Map only show up on the LIVE Noise Map for specific dates and do not show up on the main Noise Map on this page.

-8. How can I find my home Latitude and Longitude on a PC computer?
+9. How can I find my home Latitude and Longitude on a PC computer?

-9. How can I find my home Latitude and Longitude on a Cellphone?
+10. How can I find my home Latitude and Longitude on a Cellphone?

 To run a quick test finding your Lat/Long coordinates using a cellphone, click here and look for a pop-up window showing your Lat/Long coordinates and distance from Ford amphitheater.
-You may be asked to allow access to your device location by this webpage.
+You may be asked to allow access to your device's location by this webpage.

 On a phone that has GPS and Location turned on in settings, you can also find your Lat/Long coordinates on apps that use location such as GPS apps or certain Compass apps.
-Your Lat/Long coordinates must be entered on the form in decimal degrees such as "39.123456" using four to six decimal places and not in degrees/minutes/seconds.
+Your Lat/Long coordinates must be entered on the form in decimal degrees such as "39.1234" using between four and six decimal places and not in degrees/minutes/seconds.
 The iPhone factory compass App does not show Lat/Long in suitable units.
 On an iPhone you can also ask Siri "what are my current GPS coordinates".

-10. How can I find the distance from my home to the amphitheater?
+12. How can I find the distance from my home to the amphitheater?

-11. Why are we reporting noise nuisance instead of noise sound levels in decibels?
+14. Why are we reporting noise nuisance instead of noise sound levels in decibels?

 "Noise nuisance takes into account other factors beyond a simple noise decibel measurement.
 Other factors such as peak levels, maximum levels, and variability can have a significant influence on nuisance perception, and citizens are known to complain more about single high levels rather than average exposure."
 (Source: National Library of Medicine, ncbi.nlm.nih.gov )